Dr Sophie Taysom

 Dr Sophie Taysom is the founder and CEO of Keyah Consulting, a London-based climate and sustainability advisory firm specialising in real estate professional services.
 She holds a PhD, contributes regularly to the Financial Times Sustainable Views platform, and founded the Sustainable Real Estate LinkedIn group, now approaching 10,000 members.
 Her work focuses on climate risk, ESG regulation, and the intersection of insurance and asset valuation across UK and European markets.

-Capturing social value in real estate Read More »
+Event roundup – How to avoid greenwashing in real estate Read More »

 Black and white image of people walking through a shopping mall